LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 }
 ```

 This shows how you can use `Observable.Generate` to produce infinite sequences.
 I will leave it up to you the reader, as an exercise using `Observable.Generate`, to produce values at variable rates.

-I find using these methods invaluable not only in day to day work but especially for producing dummy data for test purposes.
+TODO: read through to here

 ## Adapting Common Type to IObservable&lt;T&gt;